UN Sustainable Development Goals

 VOKA’s Sustainable Entrepreneurship charter is based on the UN’s 17 Sustainable Development Goals (SGDs).
 As a cooperative, Milcobel is of important social relevance and it strikes a balance between economy, society and ecology, throughout the entire chain.
 This puts us in the perfect position to comply with a large number of the SDGs.

-Our cooperative ensures the income of 2600 dairy farmers and their families, as well as that of 2000 employees on our sites.
+Our cooperative ensures the income of our dairy farmers and their families, as well as that of all employees on our sites.
 We guarantee milk purchases to our dairy farmers and pay them market-rate milk prices and we pay fair wages to our employees.
-In addition, our milk powder exports to Asia and Africa support their local economies and food industries.
+In addition, our milk powder exports to Asia and Africa support their local economies and food industry.

 We feed the world with high-quality, nutritious and delicious dairy products – not only in Europe, but also internationally.
 Our milk powder is a necessary raw material for the food industries in regions like Asia and Africa, which are confronted with a growing demand in dairy products, but are not always able to meet this demand due to local conditions (fields, droughts, infrastructure).
 In Belgium, we donate the food surplus from our milk processing to food banks.